aebenbach/portfolio/README.md

 # Machine Learning and Data Science Portfolio
 ### Andrew Ebenbach

+This repository contains the code and Jupyter notebooks I used for various data science-related projects.
+Below is a brief description of each project.

 ## Face Covering Detection with Ring Devices (2023)

 Summary: I started a personal project to build a system that could detect face coverings in home security videos recorded by Ring devices.